iaine/design/audio/networks.md

 The duration of the beats is device and connection dependant in the observed data, as is the break between packets.

+### Internet of Things

+Networks created by Internet of Things (IoT) devices may have different network patterns.

+Devices, when scanned, offer a response to the call.
+We might think of this as "call and response" with some sort of response.

+Some return data for purposes such as pairing with a phone or similar device.
+This can be sonified as a two part beat:

+call -> response

+The response may be a simple tone or it can be a tone that reflects the company or type of device, depending on the reading.

+Some devices have an address but refuse to give any information away for pairing or other purposes.

+We can sonify these with one sound to denote the call but silence from the device.

 ### Source

 Influenced by Shintaro Miyazaki's algorythmics.